dknsc/dknsc.github.io/cv.md

 **Most Recent Work Experience:**

 My career has focused on the intersection of technology and policymaking.
-To me, it is necessary to know technology in order to understand when its use has implications for society and the policies that govern it:
+To me, it is necessary to know technology in order to understand when its use has implications for society and the policies that govern it.

 **2017-Present**